orbbec/MIPI_Camera_Platform_Driver/README.md

 - First check existing issues before submitting a new one.
 - If no solution is found, submit a new issue using the provided template to expedite problem diagnosis.

-## Frequently Asked Questions (FAQ)
-A list of common questions and answers is provided for reference.